Here are some of the basic parts of a typical publishing contract. Try not to fall asleep.

-In addition to printing and selling your book, publishers typically get assorted other rights that they may or may not sell to another publisher somewhere down the line.
-It’s sort of like subcontracting — if a publisher doesn’t want to do something themselves they can sell the rights to someone else.
+As mentioned previously, in addition to printing and selling your book, publishers typically get assorted other rights that they may or may not sell to another publisher somewhere down the line.
+It’s sort of like subcontracting.
+If a publisher doesn’t want to do something themselves they can sell the rights to someone else.

 So, let’s say a publisher publishes your book in hardcover.
 They can either bring out a paperback edition OR they can sell paperback rights to another publisher, in which case publisher #2 does all the work to bring out the paperback edition, and you and publisher #1 split the proceeds.

 This sounds like a spy novel, but actually this is the part where you promise the publisher that your book isn’t plagiarized, that you control all the rights, that any recipes are not injurious to the user, etc. etc. Basically you promise on your life that everything in your book is kosher and you accept responsibility for it.

 There are often many many many other sections in a publishing contract, but these are the biggies.

 Have questions?
 Let me know in the comments!

 Need help with your book?
 I’m available for manuscript edits, query critiques, and consultations!